jbosstools/jbosstools-central/central/README.Central.localhost.testing.txt

 	instead of
 		1.0.0.v20120120-1459-H123-Beta1

-5. Launch JBDS like this:
+5. Launch Eclipse like this:

 	./eclipse  -vmargs -Djboss.discovery.directory.url=file:///path/to/central/site/target/site/jbosstools-directory.xml
 		or
 	./eclipse -vmargs  -Djboss.discovery.directory.url=http://localhost/central/site/target/site/jbosstools-directory.xml
+		or
+	add the -Djboss.discovery.directory.url flag to your eclipse.ini file after the -vmargs line

 6. Select 'Help > Jboss Central' (if not already loaded).
 Check the 'Software/Updates' tab to review contents of the discovery site (as per org.jboss.tools.central.discovery/plugin.xml).
 Hit the refresh icon if necessary to see changes.